paepcke/ddns-updater/README.md

        >
 </div>

-The `DDNSUpdater` requests a handler for the DDNS service from a singleton instance of class `DDNSServiceManager`.
+The `DDNSUpdater` requests a handler for the respective DDNS service from a singleton instance of class `DDNSServiceManager`.
 This returned handler will be an instance of the subclass mentioned in [Extending for New DDNS Services ](#extending-for-new-ddns-services).
 The `DDNSUpdater` then calls `ddns_update_url()` on the handler whenever it determines that the host's IP address has changed.
+It issues an HTTP request using the returned URL.